vee2004/UstavAi/README.md

-Vendor-Recommendation-Event-Planning-AI
+🎉 Vendor Recommendation & Event Planning AI
+An AI-powered assistant to help you plan events and recommend the best vendors based on your preferences.

-Overview
+🧠 Overview
-This is a basic AI concept for recommending vendors and planning events.
-It accepts: Event type Budget Location

-It then: Recommends top 3 vendors per category (Catering, Photography, Venue) Lets the user select their preferred ones Calculates total cost Shows a planning timeline/checklist
+This AI tool simplifies event planning by allowing users to input:

+Event Type

+Budget

+Location

+And in return, it:

+🏆 Recommends Top 3 Vendors per category:

+Catering

+Photography

+Venue

+✅ Lets you select your preferred vendors

+💰 Calculates your total estimated cost

+📅 Generates a personalized planning timeline & checklist

-Tools Used
+🛠 Tools Used
-Python (run via Google Colab) No external APIs used (mock data only)
+Python (runs in Google Colab)

+No external APIs – uses mock vendor data for demonstration purposes

-How to Run
+▶️ How to Run
-Open Vendor_Recommendation_&_Event_Planning_AI.ipynb in Colab Run all cells
+Open the notebook: Vendor_Recommendation_&_Event_Planning_AI.ipynb in Google Colab

+Run all cells

-Enter your event details
+Enter your event details when prompted

-Get vendor suggestions and your planning steps
+Explore vendor suggestions and view your personalized planning steps!